webix-hub/docs/data/api/refs/datastore.md

 - api/datastore_sync.md - allows syncing two copies of data (all or just a part of it) from one DataCollection to another
 - api/link/datastore_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command
 - api/datastore_unsync.md - breaks "sync" link
-- api/datastore_updateitem.md - sets properties of the data item
+- api/datastore_updateitem.md - updates the data item with new properties }}
-}}